 - Oberlo — YouTube channel here

-Now you know exactly what dropshipping is and how it can work for you, you’re equipped to launch a successful ecommerce company using the dropship model.
+Hopefully our beginner’s dropshipping guide has explained exactly what dropshipping is and how it can work for you.
+You’re more than equipped to launch a successful ecommerce company using the dropship model.